-Stern Bait and Tackle Rigging Station

-The stern bait and tackle rigging station is equipped with a transom door, sink, removable cutting board, fishbox, and rigged bait storage area.
-The sink is plumbed to the freshwater system and drains overboard.
-The fishbox is insulated and also drains overboard.

-Refer to Chapters 5 and 7 for additional information on the systems in the stern bait and tackle rigging station.
+Stern Bait and Tackle Rigging Station The stern bait and tackle rigging station is equipped with a sink, removable cutting board, livewell and rigged bait storage area.
+The sink is plumbed to the raw water washdown system and the livewell is supplied by a separate raw water aerator pump.
+Refer to chapter 6 for additional information on the raw water systems.